 Unsure about entity vs. table?
 See Developers: Understand terminology in Microsoft Dataverse.

 You use field security tables to apply field-level security, which restricts field access to specified users and teams.
 The scope of field-level security is global, which means that it applies to all records within the organization, regardless of the business unit hierarchical level to which the record or the user belongs.
 Field security works in all Microsoft Dataverse clients, including the Web client, Dynamics 365 for Outlook, and Dynamics.
 It applies to all components, such as the Dataverse web services, reports, search, offline, filtered views, auditing, and duplicate detection.
 For this release, field security can be applied to both custom fields and many out-of-box (OOB) fields.

 Field-level security profiles prevent unintended users from getting access to Dataverse data based on the profile definitions.
 If the SQL Server ACLs are misconfigured, or if there is a SQL injection issue, adversaries can get direct access to data in SQL Server thereby bypassing field level security restrictions.
 For more information, see Overview of Web Application Security Threats.

 To use field security you must do the following:

-Create a field security profile record
+Create a field security profile record.

-Add users or teams to the profile
+Add users or teams to the profile.

-Publish the attribute customizations
+Publish the customizations.

 For sample code about how to perform these steps, see Sample: Enable Field Security For An Entity.